Peterpiotr/siguren-documentation/docs/source/maintenance/storage.rst

 ============

 .. note::
-    Based on :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`
+    | Source: :download:`Using the MS Recovery Capabilities <../archives/using-the-ms-recovery-capabilities-02.docx>`

 In order to ensure good preservation conditions the following storage recommendations should be
 observed: